sonegillis/notebook-backend/README.md

-# Notebooks API
+# Interactive Notebook Application with Django Rest Framework

-This project demonstrates creating tooltips with React.
-You can find the article that explains this [@codewithgillis](https://codewithgillis.com/building-a-tooltip-component-with-react-hooks/).
+This project demonstrates creating interactive Notebook Application with DRF.
+You can find the article that explains this [@codewithgillis](https://codewithgillis.com/build-a-interactive-notebook-application-using-django-react-and-tailwind/).